arcan1s/ahriman/docs/architecture.rst

 This package contains application (aka executable) related classes and everything for that.
 It also contains package called ``ahriman.application.handlers`` in which all available subcommands are described as separated classes derived from base ``ahriman.application.handlers.Handler`` class.

-``ahriman.application.application.Application`` (god class) is used for any interaction from parsers with repository, web etc. It is divided into multiple traits by functions (package related and repository related) in the same package.
+``ahriman.application.application.Application`` (god class) is used for any interaction from parsers with repository.
+It is divided into multiple traits by functions (package related and repository related) in the same package.

 ``ahriman.application.ahriman`` contains only command line parses and executes specified ``Handler`` on success, ``ahriman.application.lock.Lock`` is additional class which provides file-based lock and also performs some common checks.

 ``ahriman.core`` package
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This package contains everything which is required for any time of application run and separated to several packages:
+This package contains everything which is required for any time of application run and separated into several packages:

 * ``ahriman.core.alpm`` package controls pacman related functions.
 It provides wrappers for ``pyalpm`` library and safe calls for repository tools (``repo-add`` and ``repo-remove``).
 Also this package contains ``ahriman.core.alpm.remote`` package which provides wrapper for remote sources (e.g. AUR RPC and official repositories RPC).
 * ``ahriman.core.auth`` package provides classes for authorization methods used by web mostly.
 Base class is ``ahriman.core.auth.Auth`` which must be called by ``load`` method.